lurldgbodex/HNG_internship/backend_track/stage_one/README.md

 # Stage One Task
+The application was build in using different languages.
+It was built in python, node and java using Flask framework, express framework and springboot framework.

 ## Objective
 Create and host an endpoint using any programming language of your choice.
 The endpoint should take two GET request query parameters and return specific information in JSON format.